f5devcentral/f5-agility-labs-nginx/docs/class5/module5/lab2/lab2.rst

     #.
 Sell stocks
     #.
 Transfer money to friends

-In order to protect these APIs, we will push (or pull) an ``OpenAPI specification file`` into NAP so that it can build the WAF policy from this file.
+Because we have an ``OpenAPI specification file`` we can use this for a very accurate policy for protecting these APIs.

 You can find the ``Arcadia Application OAS3`` file here : https://app.swaggerhub.com/apis/F5EMEASSA/Arcadia-OAS3/2.0.1-schema

+App Protect allows you to reference the file from an http server or deployed locally to the file system of the NGINX instance.

 .. image:: ../pictures/lab1/swaggerhub.png
    :align: center